brpaz/semantic-release-helm/README.md

 You also need to initialize a Helm Repo by commiting an index.yaml to the that branch.

-You can generate an empty index.yaml file using helm:
+You can generate an empty index.yaml, by running the following command in your chart repo:

 ```sh
 helm repo index . --url <github_pages_url>